cloudprivacylabs/json2rdf/README.md

 ### Idea

-The goal is to produce the same RDF output from a JSON document using a JSON schema, as opposed to using a JSON-LD document and context.
-For this, we will annotate the JSON schema using an overlay to produce a schema variant, ingest the JSON document, and translate it to RDF using the annotations embedded in the ingested object.
+The goal is to produce RDF from a JSON document using a JSON schema, as opposed to using a JSON-LD document and context.
+For this, we will annotate the JSON schema using an overlay (remember: schema + overlay = schema variant), ingest the JSON document, and translate it to RDF using the annotations embedded in the ingested object.

 First, we write a JSON schema to describe the data structures